GSA/idmanagement.gov/_pacs/2_pacs_what_is_a_pacs.md

 | **Auxiliary Systems** | Agencies may integrate the PACS with additional facility monitoring systems such as surveillance systems, fire alarm systems, and evacuation systems. |

-{% include alert-info.html content="All agency-purchased PACS components must be FIPS 201-compliant and selected from <a href="https://www.idmanagement.gov/approved-products-list-pacs-products/" target="_blank" rel="noopener noreferrer">GSA's Approved Products List (APL) for PACS Products</a>.
+{% include alert-info.html content="All agency-purchased PACS components must be FIPS 201-compliant and selected from <a href=\"https://www.idmanagement.gov/approved-products-list-pacs-products/\" target=\"_blank\" rel=\"noopener noreferrer\">GSA's Approved Products List (APL) for PACS Products</a>.
 The products in this list have undergone vulnerability and interoperability testing through the FIPS 201 Evaluation Program.
 As an IT system, a PACS must still complete Certification and Accreditation and obtain an Authority to Operate from your agency before connecting to the network." %}

 ## FICAM Compliant PACS Characteristics